London Marathon Sunday 23 April 2017

-Meet our seven, 2017 Virgin Money London Marathon Runners!
-They are rising to the 26 mile challenge on Sunday 23 April for their chosen part of Whittington Health.
-We are very grateful to them for taking on this real test of endurance and all the advance training and preparation needed to get round the course.
+Huge congratulations to our 2017 Virgin Money London Marathon Runners that completed the course!
+They rose to the 26 mile challenge on Sunday 23 April 2017 for their chosen part of Whittington Health.
+We are very grateful to them for taking on this real test of endurance, all their training, preparation and fundraising.

 Christine is running in aid of maternity services across Whittington Health.
 Christine says, ‘I have had rheumatoid arthritis for the past 11 years and thanks to the great care I have had from the NHS I am able to live life to the full.
 I am running the London Marathon to raise money and give a little something back’.
 Christine is a keen runner and member of the Amor LC Health and Fitness Running Club and fellow members are helping her with training and preparation.